richardnkidd/Chee-Hoo/replit.md

 ## Overview

-This is a React-based web application that provides real-time information about Honolulu, Hawaii.
-The application displays weather conditions, tide data, movie showtimes, and local events in a modern, mobile-first dashboard interface.
+Kamaʻāina Compass is a React-based web application that provides real-time information about Honolulu, Hawaii.
+The application displays weather conditions, tide data, movie showtimes, and local events in a modern, mobile-first dashboard interface featuring an enhanced ocean-themed design system.
 It's built as a full-stack application with Express.js backend and React frontend, optimized for deployment on Replit.

 ## System Architecture